 Establishing Middleware communication with the chair

 Configuring TCP port for system communication with the chair

+Monitor module is receiving requests from the Middleware module

-What presently been done?
+What presently has been done?

 The communication between the Slave devices (Megaboards) and the R101 has been established.
-There slave boards send dummy data, but the readings keep fluctuating and the readings are occurring at a very fast rate.
+The slave boards send dummy data, but the readings keep fluctuating and the readings are occurring at a very fast rate.

+What needs to be done?

+The TCP port has to be configured from the Middleware side and establish communication with the ChairServer.
+The Watcher/Monitor module has to receive requests from the Middleware and report the error data in the form of an XML Spreadsheet.
+The 6DOF Middlesex Chair has to be analyzed and the physical nature of the chair has to be comprehended.
+This involves understanding the influence of actuators and its influence on the chair collectively.

 Conclusion: